discordjs/guide/guide/sequelize/currency.md

 };
 ```

-Like you see in the diagram above, our Users model will only have two attributes: a `user_id` primary key and a `balance`.
+Like you see in the diagram above, the Users model will only have two attributes: a `user_id` primary key and a `balance`.
 A primary key is a particular attribute that becomes the default column used when joining tables together, and it is automatically unique and not `null`.

 Balance also sets `allowNull` to `false`, which means that both values have to be set in conjunction with creating a primary key; otherwise, the database would throw an error.
-This constraint guarantees correctness in our data storage.
-We'll never have `null` or empty values, ensuring that if we somehow forget to validate in the application that both values are not `null`, our database would do the final validation for us.
+This constraint guarantees correctness in your data storage.
+You'll never have `null` or empty values, ensuring that if you somehow forget to validate in the application that both values are not `null`, the database would do a final validation.

-Notice that our options object sets `timestamps` to `false`.
+Notice that the options object sets `timestamps` to `false`.
 This option disables the `createdAt` and the `updatedAt` columns that sequelize usually creates for you.
 Setting `user_id` to primary also eliminates the `id` primary key that Sequelize usually generates for you since there can only be one primary key on a table.

 Next, still in the same `models` folder, create a `CurrencyShop.js` file that contains the following: